mgbvox/tdg/README.md

 from tdg import tdg
 from my_module import my_func

 # by default, constraints are passed the generated function along with
 def code_is_fast(fn:Callable, *args, **kwargs) -> bool:
     start = time.time_ns()
     _ = fn(*args, **kwargs)
     return time.time_ns() - start < ... # some threshold

 @tdg(constraints = [code_is_fast])
 def test_my_func_for_some_case():

     some_input = 3
     some_output = 6
     assert my_func(some_input) == some_output

 ```

-# Notes

-some way to specify constraints on generated code block rather than object
-Use hypothesis for domain-specific parameter driven testing/fuzzing

-Papers seem to be doing:
-1. Gen many results
-2. Execute results
-3. Filter erroring / non-passing output
-4. Select best performing passing (optionally rank programs with verifier)

-TDG could focus on iteratively honing generated outputs by passing failure tracebacks for N hops